amielnicdao/jukebot/README.md

     ![Results](concert-this.PNG)

     **Example 2**: The `spotify-this-song` command will search songs and log a list of the artist, song name, preview link, and album.
-If no song is given, it will default to "The sign" by Ace of Base.
+If no song is given, it will default to "The Sign" by Ace of Base.

         node liri.js spotify-this-song '<name of song>'